geeksville/TenDollarWebcam/README.md

 1. Purchase one of the inexpensive ESP32-CAM modules from asia (see above).
 2. Install [PlatformIO](https://platformio.org/).
 3. Download this git repo and cd into it.
-4. cp src/wifikeys_template.h src/wifikeys.h - and then edit wifikeys.h with your network info.
+4. pio run -t upload (This command will fetch dependencies, build the project and install it on the board via USB)

-5. pio run -t upload (This command will fetch dependencies, build the project and install it on the board via USB)
+The first time you run your device you'll need to use an Android or iOS app to give it access to your wifi network.
+See [instructions here](https://github.com/geeksville/AutoWifi/blob/master/README.md).

 At this point your device should be happily serving up frames.
 Either via a web-browser at http://yourdeviceipaddr or more interestingly via a standard